How to Become an Insurance Adjuster in Georgia

 A total score of 70% or more is required to pass this test.
 To further explain the scoring of the exam, we will quote the Pearson VUE Georgia Insurance Licensing Candidate Handbook:

-You may register to take your exams and find more information on the Pearson VUE Georgia Insurance page or by calling Pearson VUE at (800) 274-0488.
+You can register to take your exams — as well as find out more information — on the Pearson VUE Georgia Insurance page or by calling Pearson VUE at (800) 274-0488.

 Once you have completed your pre-licensing requirement and examination, the next step is applying for your license.